-Travel.State.Gov > International Travel > Country Information > Tunisia International Travel Information
+Travel.State.Gov > International Travel > Learn About Your Destination > Tunisia International Travel Information

-Read the Department of State’s Fact Sheet on Tunisia for information about U.S.-Tunisia relations.
+See the Department of State’s Fact Sheet on Tunisia for information on U.S.-Tunisia relations.

 Passports and Visas:

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Tunisia.